My Story

 The hour no one came.

-I looked at my phone for one second while driving at 120 km/h.
-That second changed everything.
+One second, and everything changed.
+A crash at 120 km/h.
 Two collisions.
 Shattered knee.
 Broken ankle.
 Twelve screws.
 Ten months of rehab.

 But it wasn't the surgeries that rewired me.
 It was the hour I spent lying on the asphalt in 50-degree heat, unable to move, watching cars pass without stopping.
 In that hour, all I could think about was: if I don't survive this, what am I leaving behind for the people I love?